 In this case, add the VPN to your exceptions list and you’ll be able to use it with the antivirus/ firewall running on your PC.

-You can forget the trouble of errors by installing Cyberghost (currently 50% off on all plans), a highly reliable VPN that works flawlessly.
+You can forget the trouble of errors by installing Cyberghost (77% flash sale), a highly reliable VPN that works flawlessly.
 Along with good features, it has a great support system and versatile plans.

 Solution 5 — Uninstall network adapters

 - Go to Start > type ‘Device Manager’ > double-click the first result